drvinceknight/pfm/book/building-tools/02-functions-and-data-structures/how/main.md

 ```
 ````

-Here is an example a single list from two separate lists:
+Here is an example creating a single list from two separate lists:

 ```{code-cell} ipython3
 first_list = [1, 2, 3]